-R7.8.2.3 Subdivision within the Napier Road Industrial Precinct
+R7.8.2.3 Subdivision within the Napier Road Industrial Precinct a) The size, shape and arrangement of lots, cross lease areas, units and access.

 Any subdivision within the Napier Road Industrial Precinct (as shown on Structure Plan 12.1) that is not provided for in R7.8.3.1 or R7.8.4.1 and which complies with the performance standards below is a Restricted Discretionary Activity.